tgoldenphoenix/trello-clone-web/README.md

 <br />

-👉 Users can create task boards with different columns and move the tasks between them.
+👉 Users can create new column and add cards to those column

+👉 Users can change columns' order by drag and drop

-👉 Users should be able to delete columns and cards (tasks) inside of columns
+👉 Users can drag and drop cards in the same column

+👉 Users can also drag and drop card to other columns in the same board

-👍 App needs Dark Mode.
+👍 App needs Dark Mode and user can set light or dark mode based on computer preference.

 </details>